-File the form cover sheet, schedules, worksheets, and any other supporting documentation with the Probate Registrar or Clerk of the Court at the court that appointed you as conservator.
-Organize all required attachments in the same order as shown on the form cover sheet.
+File the petition, schedules, worksheets, and any other supporting documentation with the Probate Registrar or Clerk of the Court.
+Organize all required attachments in the same order as shown on the Petition for Approval.
 Note: As indicated in your appointing order, you must also provide copies of the account to all interested persons.